 advise that it is a Relevant Employer as part of its response and provide a current letter of compliance issued by WGEA prior to executing any resultant Contract with the Commonwealth.

 Validity: Quotations should remain open for acceptance for a period of 30 days from the quotation closing time.

+Country of Tax Residency: Respondents are to provide, as part of their quotation:

+the respondent’s country of tax residency; and

+the respondent’s ultimate parent entity’s country of tax residency.

+In responding to this clause, if the respondent or the respondent’s ultimate parent entity has multiple tax residencies, each of the countries of which they are a tax resident shall be disclosed.

+Tie-breaker rules (where an entity is considered a resident of one treaty country only for the purposes of that treaty) are not relevant in determining how to respond to this clause.

 Note to drafters: The following Special Conditions are optional and should be included as relevant to your procurement.